ajaarma/sv/README.md

 After creating the annotation source the input vcf files can be annotated using following command.
 It generates shell scripts.
 Generally for large cohort analysis it can be integrated into any HPC services such as SLURM/LSF/PBS.
 For a given trio family, the pipeline annoates the input SVs of proband and the mMain steps are:

-	(1) Normalizing vcfs for multi-allelic sites
+	(1) Normalizing vcfs for multi-allelic sites.
 	(2) Annotation using Vcfanno by incorporating above databases.
-	(3) Extract relevant fields splitted per annotation source  (using bcftools) (4) Compute overlap of query SVs with annotation source:
+	(3) Extract relevant fields of annotation splitted per annotation source  (using bcftools).
+	(4) Compute overlap of query SVs with annotation source:
 		- Reciprocal overlap (default 70%) with gnomAD, Internal cohort(such as NGC)
 		- Single base overlap with Ensembl, Refseq, Decipher, dbVar, promoter, blacklist regions.
 	(5) Merge all the extracted fields
-	(6) Incorporate the frequency and inheritance filtering
+	(6) Incorporate the frequency and inheritance filtering on the anntated SVs.

 N.B: Current implementation steps of the pipeline (step 1-6) has been optimized for NGC project WGS samples.
 However for demonstration purpose we provide example scripts that were used to annotate 1000 genome example trio SVs.
 See demo/examples/samples/ directory